CodeTherapy9/ConsistentHashing/README.md

-# creating a toy load balancer using consistent hashing
+# Creating a toy load balancer using consistent hashing
 TO RUN:

 0) Install docker and make sure docker daemon is running, install python3
 1) clone the repo
 2) run the command: